brendanzab/gl-rs/README.md

 unsafe {  gl::ShaderSource(shader, 1, &c_str, std::ptr::null()) };
 ~~~

-Each function pointer has a boolean value associated with allowing you to
+Each function pointer has an associated boolean value allowing you to
 check if a function has been loaded at run time.
 The function accesses a
 corresponding global boolean that is set when `load_with` is called, so there
 shouldn't be much overhead.